pelamfi/whatsapp-archive-browse/README.md

 CI has not been set up.
 All tools are configured through `pyproject.toml`, making it in theory easy to run the same checks locally that will run in CI.

-# TODOs
+# TODOs / Issues

-- Test incremental features
+- Test and debug the incremental conversion
-- Update technical documents (stages in `main.py` are different)
+- Update the technical documents (stages in `main.py` have changed)
+- Issue with senders / chats with colon `:` in the name
-- Avoid copying media files that already exist in output folder
+- Avoid copying media files that already exist in the output folder
+- Identifying 2 party chats and rendering the speakers differently
+  - IDEA: Command line option to give the name of "our user"
+- Use a pattern to turn link looking things into a href links in the HTML output
+- Identifying different media types
 - Use uv
 - Use ruff
-- packaging as a stand alone tool
+- Packaging as a stand alone tool